cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-3.rst

 3. Examine ``lab_3.py`` to understand the structure of the ``InverseKinematics`` class and its methods.

-Part 1: Forward Kinematics (already done)
+Part 1: Forward Kinematics (already done in lab 2)
 ------------------------------------

 1. Open ``lab_3.py`` and locate the ``forward_kinematics`` method in the ``InverseKinematics`` class.

+- Paste code from lab 2
 - Review the compositions of the transformation matrices T_0_1, T_1_2, T_2_3, and T_3_ee.
 - Review the final transformation matrix T_0_ee.
 - Review the end-effector position (the first 3 elements of the last column of T_0_ee).